JSearUK/Playthroughs/README.md

 ---

-There are a few custom images in the /gui folder, and some saves for demonstration purposes in the /saves folder

-Those saves will not show up until you create Playthroughs with the relevant names:

-WWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWW

-HGFEDCBA9876543210123456789ABCDEFGH

-Roald Dahl

-Sear

-James

-For Renaming

----

 License: This code is free to use.

 However, you are warned that - in it's current state - it may not behave itself;